 Including both accurately printed paper examples and digital files (in ASE, TIF and PNG) of 1,000 different color combinations, this nicely written and well organized book also includes the most basic aspects of color theory, and is incredibly useful to any digital artist.

-A Different Approach: The Best Color Theory Books from Another Angle
+Best Color Theory Books from a Different Angle

 Theory of Colours